India I pill tablet in Bangladesh

-For women who want to avoid unplanned pregnancies, i-pill Tablet is an efficient contraceptive pill.
+For women who want to avoid unplanned pregnancies, the i-pill Tablet is an efficient contraceptive pill.

 The i-Pill Emergency Contraceptive Pill, 1 Tablet is described here:

-One tablet of the i-Pill Emergency Contraceptive Pill, 1 Tablet contains progestin, a woman hormone and a hormone treatment agent.
-The i-Pill Emergency Contraceptive Pill, 1 Tablet is used as a single agent in emergency contraception and as a hormonal contraceptive released by an intrauterine device (IUD) (IUD).
-There is a lot of i-Pill Emergency Contraceptive Pill, 1 Tablet being utilized.
+One tablet of the i-Pill Emergency Contraceptive Pill contains progestin, a woman’s hormone and a hormone treatment agent.
+The i-Pill Emergency Contraceptive Pill in BD, 1 Tablet is a hormonal contraceptive released by an intrauterine device (IUD) that is used as a single agent in emergency contraception.
+There is numerous i-Pill Emergency Contraceptive Pill, 1 Tablet being used.

 Unintended pregnancy is a pregnancy that occurs either unintentionally while no children or no additional children were sought, or unintentionally when no children or no additional children were wanted.
 Pregnancy can also be mistimed, as in the case of an early-than-expected conception.

-It contains ‘Levonorgestrel,’ which blocks the release of an egg from the ovary (female reproductive cells) or the fertilization of an egg by sperm in i-Pill Emergency Contraceptive Pill, 1 Tablet (male reproductive cells).
-Pregnancy can be prevented by taking one tablet of i Pill Emergency Contraceptive Pill, 1 Tablet.
-If you are already pregnant, taking i-Pill Emergency Contraceptive Pill, 1 Tablet will not make you miscarry.
+It contains levonorgestrel, which blocks the release of an egg from the ovary (female reproductive cells) or the fertilization of an egg by sperm in i-Pill Emergency Contraceptive Pill, 1 Tablet (male reproductive cells).
+Pregnancy can be prevented by taking one tablet of I Pill Emergency Contraceptive Pill, 1 tab.
+If you are already pregnant, taking the i-Pill Emergency Contraceptive Pill, one Tab will not make you miscarry.

 Within 12 hours of having unprotected intercourse or a contraceptive failure, i-Pill Emergency Contraceptive Pill, 1 Tablet should be taken.
 Oral administration with a glass of water is recommended for this pill.
 Only a medical professional with experience inserting IUDs should do the procedure in a hospital setting.

-It’s possible that you’ll get stomach cramps and diarrhea as well as other side effects such as nausea and vomiting.
-Most of the negative effects of i-Pill Emergency Contraceptive Pill, 1 Tablet will go away after a few days of use.
-However, contact your doctor, however, if the adverse effects continue to bother you.
+It’s possible that you’ll get stomach cramps and diarrhoea as well as other side effects such as nausea and vomiting.
+Most of the negative effects of i-Pill Emergency Contraceptive Pill, 1 Tablet, will go away after a few days of use.
+However, you should contact your doctor, however, if the adverse effects continue to bother you.

-If you are allergic to i-Pill Emergency Contraceptive Pill, 1 Tablet, or any of the ingredients, do not take this product.
+If you are allergic to i-Pill Emergency Contraceptive Pill, one capsule, or any of the ingredients, do not take this product.
 Pregnancy can’t be terminated with i Pill Emergency Contraceptive Pill, 1 Tablet Therefore, don’t use it if you’re already pregnant.
-If you plan to breastfeed your child, talk to your doctor before taking i-Pill Emergency Contraceptive Pill, 1 Tablet.
+If you plan to breastfeed your child, talk to your doctor before taking i-Pill Emergency Contraceptive Pill, 1 Tab.

-- This tablet is an emergency contraceptive that contains a high dose of hormones.
+- This capsule is an emergency contraceptive that contains a high dose of hormones.
 As a result, you should only use it in the event of an emergency.